Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Experiments with quantum devices

 \section{Experiments with quantum devices}

-~ We conducted experiments of pVQA on a quantum annealer and a gate-type quantum device.
+~ We conducted experiments of pVSQA on a quantum annealer and a gate-based quantum device.
 We use a D-Wave annealer as a quantum annealer.
 The quantum annealing hardware embeds a maximum of $180$ spins on a complete graph~\cite{boothby2020next}.
-As a gate-type quantum device, we use {\it ibmq\_quito, ibmq\_manila, ibmq\_lima}, and {\it ibmq\_belem}, which are IBM Quantum Canary Processors~\cite{ibmq2021}.
-The number of spins available is $5$ or $7$.
+As a gate-based quantum device, we use {\it ibmq\_brisbane} and {\it ibmq\_osaka}, which are IBM Quantum Canary Processors~\cite{ibmq2021}.
+The number of spins available is $127$.
 Both experiments used Python~3.7.6 as the implementation language.